tlwilliams895/gis-devops/src/week02/project/index.rst

 - Duplicate city/state/country names are not displayed if more than one report is selected.
 - Sensitive Database information has not been committed to our version control software.
 - Database is secure from SQL injection.
+- Add coordinate information to CSV files that are missing latitude, and longitude.

 Turning in Your Work
 ====================